rodydavis/flutter_web/docs/migration_guide.md

 # `web/`

-For the preview, you need to create a
+For the preview, you need to create

 ## `web/index.html` and `web/main.dart`

-These files are required to provide an entrypoint for your application.
+These provide an entrypoint for your application.
-In general, you should be able to copy-paste the files below – other than changing the `package:` import for the `main.dart` file in your `lib` directory.
+In general, you should be able to copy-paste the files below – other than changing the `package:` import to match your application.

 ```html
 <!DOCTYPE html>